StaygeLabs/stayge-contracts/README.md

-Smart Contracts for the STAYGE
+Smart Contracts for STAYGE
 ===============================

-This is smart contracts for the [STAYGE](http://stayge.io/) providing the STG/ACT tokens based on the [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md) on the [ICON](https://m.icon.foundation/?lang=en).
+This is smart contracts for [STAYGE](http://stayge.io/) providing the STG/ACT tokens based on the [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md) on the [ICON](https://m.icon.foundation/?lang=en).

 ### STG: STAYGE Coin
 STG is a coin that links the ACT of each community and it serves as the key currency of STAYGE Network.
 STG can be used in a variety of ways, including transactions between the artists and the operators, trading of goods and services that do not belong to a specific community.
 It can also be used to join the community activities by exchanging STG with the ACT if there are not enough ACT.